 What if Milwaukee area students designed and built a new steam locomotive for the Zoo?

 Well, you can’t start by simply building a new steam engine, but you could prototype a process with a simpler project.
 We’re working with Coalition for Sustainable Rail, the Milwaukee County Zoo and partners from higher-ed and industry to develop a series of engineering challenges for area high schools.

 Over the 2018-19 school year we had teams from 6 area high schools working to design a replacement for the wooden water tower that services the steam locomotive.
 Teams shared their design decisions and approach to the project at a conceptual design review hosted by MSOE in December, and moved on to detailed design in the spring semester.
 In May, UWM hosted a final design review where our team of reviewers from the Zoo, CSR, GRAEF, and CG Schmidt selected an approach to move forward with.
 That design was the focus of a summer workshop at UWM to produce detailed design drawings.

-We’re working with a mix of city and suburban schools, including Bay View High School, Brown Deer High School, Carmen High School, Elmbrook’s Launch Program, Franklin High School, Menomonee Falls High School, Messmer High School, New Berlin’s High School, Obama High School, We are delighted to have not only their participation but their support and ideas in developing the process.
+We’re working with a mix of city and suburban schools, including Bay View High School, Brown Deer High School, Carmen High School, Elmbrook’s Launch Program, Franklin High School, Menomonee Falls High School, Messmer High School, New Berlin’s High School, Obama High School, and St. Joan Antida.
+We are delighted to have not only their participation but their support and ideas in developing the process.

 Want to get your school involved?
 Let us know.